Dr. Arnab Datta

 Research Interest/ Area

-Ischemic stroke, Dementias, Target and Biomarker Discovery, Pharmacology, Protein Mass Spectrometry, Bioinformatics and Cell signalling
+Ischemic stroke, Dementias, Target and Biomarker Discovery, Pharmacology, Protein Mass Spectrometry, Bioinformatics and Systems Biology, Artificial intelligence

 Research